fahad19/firenze/README.md

 #### alias

-Unless defined, alias always defaults to the table name as defined in the Collection class of a Model.
+Unless defined, alias always defaults to the `table` property.
 When associations get in the way, having a unique alias helps avoiding ambiguity when constructing complex conditions.

+If you have a `Posts` collection for the table `posts`, with a model `Post`, it is safe to have an alias `Post` (in singular form).

 ## Usage